-Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A medical device manufacturer aims to affect the credibility of its major competitors.
+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits A medical device manufacturer aims to affect the credibility of its major competitors.
 Aware that manufacturers delay or do not incorporate security patches in medical devices in use, the device manufacturer founds a displeased care centre professional that is willing to help exploit the vulnerabilities of the medical devices when connected to the care centre's network.
-SPHINX performs a thorough cybersecurity certification of the medical devices before allowing them access to the network.
+SPHINX performs a thorough cybersecurity certification of the medical devices before they are connected to the network.
 Only when the medical devices receive SPHINX's approval for full security compliance, are they connected into the network.
 SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including connected medical devices, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
-Pre-Attack Phase The displeased employee is given the USB-stick containing a virus to affect the medical devices.
-Attack Phase The displeased employee has physical access to several medical devices and plugs the USB-stick with the virus to infect them.
+SPHINX deploys a honeypot to detect the attack vectors and provide information on how to effectively detect the virus behaviour and its replication capabilities.
+The displeased employee is given the USB stick containing a virus to affect the medical devices.
+The displeased employee has physical access to several medical devices and plugs the USB-stick with the virus to infect them.
 The virus propagates to several medical devices in the network and, within hours, they start to malfunction.
-SPHINX detects suspicious network activity, caused by the virus propagation, identifies the source devices and transfers them to an isolated network environment for further inspection.
-SPHINX generates an alert of the suspicious activity to warn the IT department.
-SPHINX identifies the presence and category of the virus and provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.
+SPHINX detects suspicious network activity, caused by the virus propagation and identifies the source devices.
+SPHINX generates an alert of the suspicious activity to warn the IT department, recommending the transfer of the compromised devices to a restricted environment for further inspection.
+SPHINX identifies the presence and category of the virus and provides the IT department with a detailed report of the attack activity, identifying compromised assets

+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits and suggesting proper course of action for recovery and mitigation measures.
 Recovery Phase The IT department has to identify the infected medical devices, disconnect them from the network and send them for repair.
 In addition, the IT department proceeds with the reset of the user records affected by the wrong measurements collected from the infected medical devices.
 SPHINX collects relevant attack-related data, including the device used for the attack and the compromised network components (e.g., medical devices and users' records) and delivers to the IT department a detailed report of the attack activity.
 The report assists cyber forensic purposes and provides lessons learned to improve cybersecurity, training activities and prevent future attack occurrences.